 - No significant differences in quality of life

 This Phase II study was too small to be definitive, especially for cancer-type subgroups.
 However, the patient should challenge an radiation oncologist who plans to give more than a single fraction to explain his recommendation.
 (It is entirely possible the the location of the bone metastasis calls for a lower dose rate.)
 Moreover, the single fraction dose of 16 Gy or 18 Gy seems optimal for both pain palliation and local control.
-The patient should not expect this palliative treatment to increase survival.
+The patient should not expect this D3alliative treatment to increase survival.

 note: thanks to Valerae Lewis for allowing me to review the full text